phamstatic/Powershell-Script/README.md

-# John's PowerShell Script
+# Web Automation Script
-This program automates the task of opening an Excel spreadsheet containing hardware asset information and inputs them into the asset's corresponding page by using Windows PowerShell, the Microsoft Edge WebDriver, and the Selenium Module.
+This program automates the task of opening an Excel spreadsheet containing hardware asset information and inputs them into the asset's corresponding page by using Windows PowerShell, the Microsoft Edge WebDriver, and the Selenium Module to manipulate HTML/CSS elements and attributes.

 ### Before Running
 If you have not ran a PowerShell script before, you most likely will need to enable scripts on your operating system, as well as install the Selenium Module.